-Persons At-Risk of Homelessness
+Qualifying Population 2 - Persons At-Risk of Homelessness

 In several large first ring suburbs, such as Euclid and Lakewood, there is more of a priority need to address at-risk of homelessness than literal homelessness.
-The two cities intend to prioritize persons and households that are at-risk of homelessness, in order to prevent those persons and households from becoming homeless and placing more demands on the Continuum of Care system.
-HOME-ARP funds will create a flexible TBRA program to allow households to address rent arrearage and provide a limited number of future rent payments while regaining stability.
+In Euclid, HOME-ARP funds will create a flexible TBRA program to allow households to address rent arrearage and may provide a limited number of future rent payments while regaining stability.
+In Lakewood, HOME-ARP funds will create a Supportive Services program to allow households to address rent and/or utility issues.

-Persons Fleeing, or Attempting to Flee, Domestic Violence, Dating Violence, Sexual Assault, Stalking, or Human Trafficking
+Qualifying Population 3 - Persons Fleeing, or Attempting to Flee, Domestic Violence, Dating Violence, Sexual Assault, Stalking, or Human Trafficking

 Persons in this category often experience sudden loss of housing, creating a need for multiple services quickly.
 Most of the persons in this category are women.
-The expansion of the adult women's shelter will assist in meeting a priority need.
+The improvement and/or expansion of shelter facilities will assist in meeting a priority need, serving all residents countywide.
 Once in a shelter setting, existing supportive services are available.
+In addition, HOME-ARP funds will create a TBRA program (Euclid) and a Supportive Services program (Lakewood) to allow households to address rent and/or utility issues while regaining stability.

-Persons At Greatest Risk of Housing Instability
+Qualifying Population 4 - Persons At Greatest Risk of Housing Instability

-Data in Needs Assessment and Gaps Analysis shows an issue in several large first-ring suburbs, such as Euclid and Lakewood, concerning renter households with housing instability resulting from extremely low income or low income households that are cost burdened or extremely cost burdened.
+Data in the Needs Assessment and Gaps Analysis shows an issue in several large first-ring suburbs, such as Euclid and Lakewood, concerning renter households with housing instability resulting from extremely low income or low income households that are cost burdened or extremely cost burdened.
 Renter households at lower income levels that are paying more than 30%, or more than 50%, of their income on housing costs are in an unstable housing situation and may not be current on rent.
 In addition, situations such as job loss or unexpected major expenses can cause households to fall behind on rent.
-HOME-ARP funds will create a flexible TBRA program to allow households to address rent arrearage and provide a limited number of future rent payments while regaining stability.
+HOME-ARP funds will create a TBRA program (Euclid) and a Supportive Services program (Lakewood) to allow households to address rent and/or utility issues arrearage and provide a limited number of future rent payments while regaining stability.